New Balance Fresh Foam Hierro v6 review and lab test

 Poor score on breathability tests

 This shoe is not very breathable.
 I scored it a 2 out of 5 on our breathability tests.
-Heat and vapor escape nicely through the vented perforations on the toe, but basically nowhere else.
+Heat and vapour escape nicely through the vented perforations on the toe, but basically nowhere else.

 There’s just too much padding.